redis/redis-doc/commands/hstrlen.md

 Returns the string length of the value associated with `field` in the hash stored at `key`.
-If the `key` or the `field` do not exist, 0 is returned.
+If either `key` or `field` doesn't exist, 0 is returned.

 @return